To use our advanced search functionality (to search for terms in specific content), please use syntax such as the following examples:

 We also invite you to subscribe to our channel and click the notification bell.
 In this world of growing chaos and confusion, you need the solid guidance that comes from your Bible.
 Richard Ames, Wallace Smith, and I, along with guest presenter Rod McNair, will continue to share with you the teachings of Jesus Christ, the good news of the coming Kingdom of God, and the exciting end-time prophecies and their meaning.
 So, be sure to join us again next week!

-What did Jesus really preach?
-Do you know?
-Do not be too sure!
-Just what did Jesus mean by “the kingdom of God”?
-Here is the exciting Good News: There is a new world coming!
+Do you know what Jesus really preached?
+Just what did He mean by “the kingdom of God”?
+His exciting Good News is of a new world coming!